 - Right to Manage for freeholders: we will consider introducing a Right to Manage for residential freeholders after the Law Commission has reported to the Government (on their review of Right to Manage for leaseholders) as part of creating greater parity between leaseholders and residential freeholders.

-In addition, in April 2018 the Government confirmed an intention to regulate letting and property management agents.
-Minimum entry standards will be set and an independent body will carry out the regulatory function.
-A Working Group was established to assist in developing the new regulatory model.
-The group reported in July 2019 and recommended the creation of a statutory regulator that would have enforcement powers to cover a variety of matters, including the transparency of freeholder charges (see: Regulation of Property Agents Working Group: Final Report (PDF 655 KB) for more details).
+The Government has also confirmed an intention to regulate letting and property management agents.
+Minimum entry standards will be set, and an independent body will carry out the regulatory function.
+A Working Group was set up to help develop the new regulatory model.
+The group reported in July 2019 and recommended the creation of a statutory regulator with enforcement powers to cover a variety of matters, including the transparency of freeholder charges (see: Regulation of Property Agents Working Group: Final Report for more details).

 The devolved administrations